raidoskc/NodeJS-Web-Server/README.md

 Http only Basic Web Server.
 Serve some Html Files and data.
+Generate Logs.